-To meet the needs of our students, all essential resources are available on-line, 24 hours a day via the Cleary On-line Library and other Web-based resources.
-The library Web site is an information portal, and a source for learning more about library resources and services, and for initiating project research.
+To meet the needs of our students, all essential resources are available online, 24 hours a day via the Cleary Online Library and other web-based resources.
+The library website is an information portal and a source for learning more about library resources and services and for initiating project research.
 Links to additional library-related information are also located on the Canvas (Cleary's learning management system) landing page.
-To receive services without coming to campus, students may take advantage of the e-mail services provided by the Director of University Libraries.

-On-line Databases and Research Resources
+Online Databases and Research Resources

-Subscription-based databases are essential components of the on-line libraries.
+Subscription-based databases are essential components of the online libraries.
 After logging in to the library, students have access to business articles, reports, company information, legal information, market research reports, and full-text books.
-A partial list of the resources available to all Cleary students includes ProQuest, Lexis/Nexis, Hoovers On-line, eBooks Central, and Marketresearch.com.

 Another excellent source of information is the Michigan Electronic Library (MeL).
-MeL complements the Cleary business databases by providing a wide range of information and articles on business and non-business topics.
+MeL (mel.org) complements the Cleary business databases by providing a wide range of information and articles on business and non-business topics.
 In addition to providing full-text journal and magazine articles, MeL presents information organized by subject guides and an electronic reference desk.
 This is an information portal sponsored by the Library of Michigan available to all Michigan residents.